abdultanveer/character-viewer/README.md

 ##### A sample project of consuming network and image libraries, MVP architeture, listing and maintaining data.

+#### Image Loading
-###### For image loading, Glide library provides a powerful usage and by using Kotlin extensions, we can make the usage as a single line
+- Glide library provides a powerful usage and by using Kotlin extensions, we can make the usage as a single line

 ```kotlin
 //Extensions.kt